The Ultimate Gitleaks Guide

 # Now scan

-gitleaks detect
+gitleaks git

 Interpreting Results for Beginners